imaman/bigband/modules/septima-lang/README.md

 - There's no automatic type coercion
 - No global scope or `var` keyword - only lexical block scoping with `let`
 - No classes or prototypes - You can create objects using JavaScript's standard object notation (`{a: 'foo'}`).

+## Why Septima?

+Septima excels in scenarios where you need to safely execute user-provided code within your application, particularly in backend systems.
+Common use cases include:

+- **Configuration as Code**: Allow users to write complex configuration logic using a familiar JavaScript-like syntax instead of being limited to static JSON or YAML files
+- **Business Rules Engines**: Enable domain experts to define and maintain business rules in a familiar syntax without risking system stability
+- **ETL Transformations**: Let users write data transformation logic that can safely process data without accessing external systems
+- **Plugin Systems**: Implement extensible architectures where third-party code can be safely executed in a controlled environment
+- **Customizable Workflows**: Allow users to define custom workflow logic while ensuring system security

+Key benefits that make Septima ideal for these scenarios:

+1. **Secured**:

+   - No file system or network access
+   - No `eval()` or dynamic code execution
+   - No access to system resources

+2. **Reliable**:

+   - Functional programming paradigm (no loops) makes code more robust
+   - Immutability and lack of side effects make code easier to reason about
+   - No type coercion reduces unexpected behavior
+   - Modules allow you to organize and manage large Septima codebases

+3. **Friendly**:
+   - JavaScript-like syntax reduces learning curve
+   - Highly compatible with JavaScript - code ports easily in both directions

+Unlike alternatives such as JavaScript's `vm` module or `eval()`, Septima provides a secure environment for running user-provided code without sacrificing expressiveness or ease of use.
+It strikes a balance between power and safety that makes it particularly well-suited for enterprise applications where reliability and security are paramount.

 ## Table of Contents